cdapio/cdap/docs/loom-docs/source/guide/admin/server-config.rst

 Database
 ^^^^^^^^
 Loom uses JDBC for database access.
 To provide your own database, and for Loom to access it, you must specify a driver, a connection string, a user, and a password, as shown in the following example.
+We also recommend specifying a validation query to be used with jdbc connection pooling.
+The query will change based on which database you are using.
 ::
   <?xml version="1.0"?>
   <?xml-stylesheet type="text/xsl" href="configuration.xsl"?>